anubhavsharma19690/Netflix_gpt/README.md

 -Fetch from tmdb movies
 -unsubscribe to the onAuthStateChanged callback
 -add hardcoded values to the constant files

 - register tmdb
   -get data from new movies api
+  -created custom hook for now playong movies
+  -created movieSlice
+  -update store with movie data
+- Planning for main container and secondary container
+- fetch Dadta for tailer video
+- Update store with trailer video data
+- embeded youtube video made it auto play
+- Tailwind classed in main container

 # Features

 - Login/Signup